open2b/scriggo-site/site/templates/operators.md

 ## Contains

-The _contains_ and _not contains_ boolean operators indicates if a slice contains or not contains an element, if a map contains or not contains a key, if a string contains or not contains a substring or a rune (character).
+The _contains_ and _not contains_ boolean operators indicate if a slice contains or not contains an element, if a map contains or not contains a key, if a string contains or not contains a substring or a rune (character).

 These operators have the following form: